 The goal of making it easier is currently the main focus.

-We all dislike them, those breaking changes when a new release is published.
+We all dislike them, those backward-incompatible changes when a new release is published.
 We all scan the release notes hoping you are not affected by any of them in that release.

 There is a big upside on using configuration via the UI: Home Assistant manages that configuration part for you and handles the upgrades and migrations.
 Virtually removing the chances of hitting a breaking change, we all hate just as much.